AnthonyTieu/Zombie-Autoshooter/README.md

 -This autoshooter causes the cursor to move and click by itself, be careful!

--Ensure that all important windows are closed
+-Ensure that all important windows are closed (so that they don't get clicked accidentally)

 -Press the 'q' key to terminate